axiros/suckless-add-ons/README.md

 1. Send a custom ANSI-Escape sequence with the theme name to stdout, so that javascript based terminal emulators can re-apply matching stylesheets, when playing back recordings done in st.
+1. Work off the shelve also with other theme suppliers. st is true color, i.e. also the universe of CSS themes is 1:1 useable

 Not yet implemented but maybe one day.
 If you have other ideas let me know, via a github issue.